scilus/scilpy/docs/source/documentation/reconstruction/mti_scripts.rst

 .. tip::
-    You may download the complete bash script to run the whole tutorial in one step `here </_static/bash/reconst/mti_scripts.sh>`_.
+    You may download the complete bash script to run the whole tutorial in one step `⭳ here <../../_static/bash/reconst/mti_scripts.sh>`_.

 Step-by-step processing
 ***********************